s-r-e-e-r-a-j/ZipRarHunter/README.md

 ## ZipRarHunter
 ZipRarHunter is a powerful command-line ethical hacking tool designed to crack passwords of ZIP and RAR archive files using a wordlist.It automates the process of password recovery from encrypted archives

+## Disclaimer
+ZipRarHunter should be used responsibly and legally.
+Unauthorized use of this tool to crack passwords without permission is illegal and unethical.

 ## Features
 - Cracking ZIP files encrypted with both **ZipCrypto** and **AES-256** encryption